 The soundtrack is somewhat basic and mostly linked to the lolita/rock contradiction of its main characters.
 It works well enough but rarely contributes to the film beyond that.
 It's not that problematic for a comedy, but Nakashima definitely could've done a bit more with the music.
 It's in fact the voices of the characters and their vocal mannerisms that leave a bigger impact, with the ultra-dignified speech of Momoko clashing hard with Ichigo's Yakuza-like tone.
 Maybe it's a weird thing to single out, but it's one of the elements that immediately pop up when thinking of this film.

 The acting is good, but quite over the top.
 Don't expect any realistic performances, characters are all big fat stereotypes and behave accordingly.
 Kyoko Fukada proves she's more than just a singer/pop star, Anna Tsuchiya delivers the most divisive performance (I loved it but many people seem to dislike it).
 There are some nice secondary parts too, with Sadao Abe, Kirin Kiki, and Yoshiyoshi Arakawa all making the best of the little screentime they get.
 Ultimately though, it's Fukada and Tsuchiya carrying the film and they do so with great conviction.

 While Kamikaze Girls is a comedy through and through, the film also has a darker edge, stocked away right underneath the comedy.
 It's something that would grow bigger and more extreme in Nakamura's later films (to the point where it completely eclipsed the comedy), but which was already surfacing here.
-Momoko's lack of empathy, her troubled youth and neglective parents, the revenge-driven actions of the characters and the prevalent egotism ...
-Nakamura's characters live in a dark an uninviting world, it just happens to be presented in a very funny and colorful way.
+Momoko's lack of empathy, her troubled youth, and neglective parents, the revenge-driven actions of the characters, and the prevalent egotism ...
+Nakamura's characters live in a dark and uninviting world, it just happens to be presented in a very funny and colorful way.